 FINALLY!
-Vegan Cutout Christmas Cookies have hit the blog!
-I’m so excited for these cookies y’all.
-Though there are a number of Christmas cookies on my blog, there’s nothing that says Christmas quite like these rolled cookies.
+Vegan Sugar Cookies have hit the blog!
+I’m so excited for these easy cut out cookies y’all.
+Just in time for the holidays!
+Though there are a number of Christmas cookies on my blog, there’s nothing that says Christmas quite like these rolled, cut out cookies.

-Ingredients You’ll Need to Make Vegan Cutout Cookies:
+Ingredients You’ll Need to Make Vegan Sugar Cookies:

-To make these Vegan Cutout Christmas Cookies, you’ll need just a few simple ingredients:
+To make these Vegan Sugar Cookies, you’ll need just a few simple ingredients:

-The process to make these Vegan Cutout Christmas Cookies is much like how you’d make any other cookies.
+The process to make these Vegan Sugar Cookies is much like how you’d make any others.
 You’ll begin by mixing together your softened vegan butter and organic cane sugar.
 Use an electric hand mixer or standing mixer and beat the ingredients together until the mixture appears whipped.

 Once the vegan butter and organic cane sugar are mixed, add in your vanilla extract, flour, baking soda, unsweetened applesauce and water.
 Combine these ingredients on a medium speed until a firm dough has formed.